-- 8.18 Exemptions from the need to hold a DA may exceptionally be issued, but only for a specific display approved by the CAA GA Unit.
-No deviation from the agreed routine is permitted, except where this is justified by safety concerns.
-This is of particular relevance to Air Operator's Certificate (AOC) operators of large transport aircraft where the display Permission will generally be for a simple demonstration or Flypast. - 8.19 For military participants it can be assumed that the required documents contained in SRG1327 are in order once the booking has been confirmed by the MOD.
+- Certificate (AOC) operators of large transport aircraft where the display Permission will generally be for a simple demonstration or Flypast. - 8.19 For military participants it can be assumed that the required documents contained in SRG1327 are in order once the booking has been confirmed by the MOD.